ScientificEhsan/ScientificEhsan.github.io/publications.md

 title: Publications
 permalink: /publications/
 ---
-1.Bhattacharyya S*, **Ehsan SF*** and Karacosta LG (In Press).
+1.Bhattacharyya S+, **Ehsan SF+*** and Karacosta LG (In Press).
 Phenotypic Maps for Precision Medicine: A Promising Systems Biology Tool for Assessing Therapy Response and Resistance at a Personalized Level.
 Front.
 Netw.
 Physiol.
 3:1256104. doi: 10.3389/fnetp.2023.1256104

 2.** Ehsan SF**.
 (2022).
 Identifying Molecular Markers for Early Detection of Toxic Cyanobacteria and Dinoflagellate.
 Honors Thesis.
 Retrieved from https://commons.stmarytx.edu/honorstheses/13.